1 – Introduction

 “Then he shall confirm a covenant with many for one week”

-Whereas in the previous verse 26, the term “prince” (about the ancient Roman Caesar) seemed to foreshadow the activities of the future Antichrist demagogue, it is clear in this verse 27 that the focus has narrowed and dwells exclusively on the Antichrist “prince” of the End Time.
+Whereas in the previous verse 26, the term “prince” (about the ancient Roman Caesar) seemed to foreshadow the activities of the future Antichrist demagogue, in this verse 27 the focus narrows and dwells exclusively on the Antichrist “prince” of the End Time.
 As we go along, this point will become clearer.

 The wording here says that “he will confirm a covenant”.
 Whether he is behind it all the way, or if he just goes along with it, perhaps for the sake of some political expediency, we don’t know.
 But one thing does seem clear: this “covenant” could not happen without his approval.
 The agreement also takes place “with many”, meaning probably that there is a wide consensus amongst the various influential people, leaders, and nations involved.